Galen Weston: Selfridges

 In 2003, it was announced that Weston had completed a deal to buy Selfridges, the British department store chain, through the Weston family holding company.
 Press reports quoted a purchase price of £598 million.
 Plans to expand the number of stores were shelved in favour of extensive renovations to Selfridges' flagship store, the historic Oxford Street landmark in the heart of London's shopping district.

 His daughter Alannah Weston (married to the grandson and heir of the late Sir Desmond Cochrane, 3rd Baronet, and his Lebanese wife Lady Cochrane Sursock) was subsequently named creative director at Selfridges.
 The Selfridges Group has since expanded its holdings with the November 2010 acquisition of luxury department store chain De Bijenkorf of the Netherlands and the July 2011 purchase of the Ogilvy department store in downtown Montreal.

 Personal life

-Weston married Hilary Weston (née Frayne) on July 23, 1966.
+Weston married Hilary Frayne on July 23, 1966.
 They had two children, Alannah and Galen Weston Jr., both born in 1972.

-When in the United Kingdom, the Westons would reside at Fort Belvedere outside London, while in Canada they reside in central Toronto or on a private island in Georgian Bay, Ontario.
+When in the United Kingdom, the Westons would reside at Fort Belvedere outside London, while in Canada they resided in central Toronto or on a private island in Georgian Bay, Ontario.
 They spent their winters either at a gated community in Eleuthera and Harbour Island in the Bahamas or at the Windsor gated community in Vero Beach, Florida.

 In August 1983, Weston was the target of an attempted kidnapping by the Irish Republican Army from his estate in Ireland.
 The police had been tipped off about the attempt and set up an ambush for the kidnappers.
-Upon the kidnappers arrival, a gun fight broke out and two of the kidnappers were killed and five were arrested.
+Upon the kidnappers' arrival, a gun fight broke out; two of the kidnappers were killed, and five were arrested.